greggelong/selectionSort1/README.md

       }
 ```

-but then checked the javascript code and wonded why I was not getting an out of range error that killed the programe
+but then checked the javascript code and wondered why I was not getting an out of range error that killed the program

 it really was out of range